CIPSC 2018 Legal Writing Competition

 To generate interest in the intersection of intellectual property and technology law among law students of the nation, benefit users, and advance the just and reasoned operation of the law.

-Two separate prizes of $1,500 and $500 will be awarded for the best and second best entry (respectively) as judged by the CIPSC Essay Committee, comprised of representatives from Unified Patents Inc. and the Santa Clara High Technology Law Journal.
+One prize of $1,500 will be awarded for the best entry as judged by the CIPSC Essay Committee, comprised of representatives from Unified Patents Inc. and the Santa Clara High Technology Law Journal.
 In addition, the winning essays will be considered for possible publication in legal journals, on Unified’s website (https://unifiedpatents.com), or elsewhere, and the first-place winner may be invited to share his or her paper at the Corporate Intellectual Property Strategy Conference co-hosted by Unified and the HTLJ on November 13, 2018.
 Any winners invited to present at the Corporate Intellectual Property Strategy Conference will be solely responsible for any travel, lodging, and dining expenses they incur.
 Winners will be required to submit a completed W-9 prior to receiving the award.
 The winners are responsible for all associated taxes.

 The competition is open to all full and part-time J.D. law students and recent 2018 J.D. graduates at an ABA-accredited law school.
 Officers, directors and employees of Unified Patents Inc. and their immediate household and family members are ineligible to enter the competition.
 Previously published essays are not eligible.
 Only one entry per participant.